wenbobao/PPiOS-Rename/README.md

 These errors usually mean that *PPiOS-Rename* obfuscated a symbol that needs to be excluded for some reason.
 You can find the symbol by searching `symbols.map` or `symbols.h` for the referenced symbol (`n9z`, in this example) to see what the original name was.
 Then you can exclude the symbol via command-line arguments to the Analyze phase, via `-F` or `-x`, described below.

 In this example, if `n9z` had mapped to `PSSomeClass`, you would add `-F '!PSSomeClass'` to your arguments when running `--analyze`.

+### Error: Fat file doesn't contain a valid Mach-O file for the specified architecture (...).
+It probably means that class-dump was run on a static library, which is not supported.

+You have tried to run analysis on a static library or framework.
+Sometimes, it will work if you `--analyze` the `AppName.framework` directory created by Xcode when archiving.
+Try archiving the framework from Xcode and use the `AppName.framework` folder created inside the project's derived data folder (`~Library/Developer/Xcode/DerivedData/ProjectName-.../...`).

+### Issues using an obfuscated framework

+Ensure you have excluded all the classes, properties, etc specified in the distributed header files as users of the framework may encounter linking and/or runtime issues if some were renamed.

+#### Undefined symbols for architecture ...: "_OBJC_CLASS_$_SomeClass", referenced from: objc-class-ref in ObjectFile.o

+This linking issue occurred because `SomeClass` was not excluded when analyzing the framework.
+Add `-F '!ClassName'` to the command line when analyzing.
+You will then need to obfuscate, build, and redistribute the framework.

+#### 'NSInvalidArgumentException', reason: '-[_ClassName setPropertyName:]: unrecognized selector sent to instance 0x145a7c90'

+This end user application runtime failure occurred because `PropertyName` was not excluded when analyzing the framework.
+Add `-x PropertyName` to the the command line when analyzing.
+You will then need to obfuscate, build, and redistribute the framework.

 #### Filter Classes, Protocols, and/or Categories
 The `-F` option defines a filter against which class, protocol, and category names will be matched.
 The argument to `-F` is a glob pattern supporting `*` (any number of any character) and `?` (any single character).
 If the first character of the pattern is a `!` then the filter will _exclude_ any matching classes, protocols, and categories.
 If the first character is _not_ a `!`, then the filter will _include_ any matching classes, protocols, and categories.